sm9cc/irl-srt-server/README.md

 ## Requirements

-Please install the SRT library first, refer to SRT(https://github.com/Haivision/srt) for system enviroment.
+Please install the SRT library first, refer to [SRT](https://github.com/Haivision/srt) for system enviroment setup.
-SLS can only run on OS based on linux, such as mac, centos or ubuntu etc.
+SLS can only run on Unix-based operating systems.

 ## Compilation